larpchronicles/rules/rules-topics/17_artificing.md

    >This Enchantment may be placed upon a Weapon, and will allow the wielder to strike with an Elemental carrier, chosen from Flame/Frost/Shock/Stone at time of creation.<br/>
    >5 Rune Carving Materials, 5 Smithing Materials, 1 Spirit Gem.
 #### Hearthstone
-   >This is a warm stone that when held during Rest, the user regains a single hit point per minute.
+   >This is a warm stone that when held during Rest, the user regains 1 Body per minute.
 This is a passive effect.
 This item cannot heal the holder if the holder is Dying or Dead.<br/>
    >5 Alchemy Materials, 5 Rune Carving Materials, 1 Spirit Gem.
 #### Sticky Handle Enchantment
    >This Enchantment may be placed upon a Weapon or Shield, and will prevent the item from being Disarmed.
 The response to the item being attempting to be disarmed is "No Effect".
 The Sticking force also forces the user to do a 3 count in order to release the item from their grip.<br/>